 This blog is, as its name suggests, about statistics and R. More specifically, it aims at helping academics and professionals working with data to grasp important statistical concepts using examples and plain English.

 When possible, for all statistical concepts covered in this blog, I try to write an article on how to apply them in R (and share the code).
-I also occasionally present some work related to data science using R, news about my research and, to a smaller extent, my journey in the blogging world.
+I also occasionally present some work related to data science & data visualization using R, news about my research and, to a smaller extent, my journey in the blogging world.

-So far, I believed that I understood a statistical concept only if I was able to teach it to my students.
+So far, I believed that I understood a statistical concept as soon as I was able to teach it to my students.
 If I was not able to explain it in a clear and understandable way, it meant that I needed to study it more thoroughly because I actually did not fully understand it.